ndimzKM/jotai/README.md

 # jotai

- A potential app that might blow up 😂
+A potential app that might blow up.
+To the moon 😂